A velocity-entropy invariance theorem for the Chapman-Jouguet detonation: Discussion and conclusions

+They are no substitute for detailed thermochemical calculations which give not only the CJ state but also the velocity and the composition based on explicit equilibrium $(T,p)$ equations of state, e.g. that of the ideal gas in the NASA's CEA computer program \cite{GordonMcBride-I}, or BKW and JCZ3 developments or reparametrizations for condensed explosives \cite{{CowperthwaiteZwisler1976},{FriedSouers1996}}.

+That justifies asking what the gain is over the usual method of measuring a pair of variables, such as $p_{\text{CJ}}$ and $D_{\text{CJ}}$, to calibrate equations of state through numerical CJ calculations.
+If anything, this provides a semi-empirical criterion for discussing whether a given pair can represent the CJ equilibrium state and thus for improving the measurement conditions or modelling assumptions.

+For ideal gases, the predicted CJ properties, given the CJ velocity, compare accurately with those from detailed chemical equilibrium calculations for detonation products that are ideal gases \hyperref[sec:Applic-Gas]{(Sect. \ref{sec:Applic-Gas})}.
+However, for four liquid carbon explosives, the predicted pressures are higher than the measured values \hyperref[sec:Applic-Liq]{(Sect. \ref{sec:Applic-Liq})}.
+The sensitivity analysis excludes the effect of uncertainties in the initial properties and the detonation velocity and pressure measurements.
+Since the theorem and the derived properties hinge on no particular form of equilibrium equations of state, the hydrodynamic framework, i.e. detonation products viewed as single-phase fluids at chemical equilibrium and relaxed degrees of freedom of the molecules, should be questioned for these explosives.

+The relations (\ref{H_SP})-(\ref{S_PV}) are differentials of equations of state used here to represent initial-state variations at constant initial composition and the final-state variations resulting from these initial-state variations.
+Regarding the final state, the fact that these equations of state have two independent variables, e.g. $T$ and $p$, implies that the final chemical composition varies with $T$ and $p$ according to Gibbs's laws of chemical equilibrium \cite{GordonMcBride-I}.
+Since $T$ and $p$ vary with the initial state, these differentials are unsuitable for representing variations of final states whose chemical compositions would be in frozen equilibrium.
+There is no reason why different initial states should produce different final states but the same final composition.
+Therefore, the theorem applies only to CJ equilibrium detonations.

+This could apply to any sufficiently rich carbon explosive, gaseous, liquid or solid, because of carbon condensation \cite{{Kistiakovski1952}, {Kistiakovski1955}, {Kistiakovski1956}, {BatraevEtal2018}} and, if liquid, the presence or formation of bubbles.
+The analysis would benefit from initial and detonation data for carbonless or stoichiometric carbon liquid explosives.
+One possibility is ammonium nitrate \ce{NH4NO3} above its melting temperature ($443$ K), another is the stoichiometric composition NPNA3 \hyperref[sec:Applic-Gas]{(Sect. \ref{sec:Applic-Gas})}.
+However, both raise safety issues, the first because of its metastability at elevated temperatures, the second because of its chemical aggressiveness and probable carcinogenicity.

-These features derive fairly easily from basic laws of hydrodynamics, namely the Rankine-Hugoniot relations contained in the single-phase adiabatic Euler equations.
-However, thermal and mechanical nonequilibria at elevated pressures and temperatures have long been a theoretical and numerical challenge.
-Averaged balance laws and constitutive relations built from various mixture rules are workarounds to fit in with this single-phase paradigm.
-The supplemental CJ properties can be used as go-betweens for experiments and models, in particular for discussing this homogenization approach.
+These properties easily derive from the classical Rankine-Hugoniot relations embedded in the single-phase adiabatic Euler equations.
+Compressible multiphase fluid dynamics with thermal and mechanical non-equilibrium at elevated pressures and temperatures remains a theoretical and numerical challenge.
+Averaged balance laws and constitutive relationships derived from heat transfer and mixing rules are workarounds to fit into the single-phase paradigm.
+The additional CJ properties can be used to discuss the physics in these homogenization approaches and better combine experiments and models.